geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 You have to do it explicitly with define reg.

 ##### **Nimlgen** [[00:44:24](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2664)]
-And I actually like this better than LVM's fee instruction.
+And I actually like this better than LLVM's fee instruction.

 ##### **Geohot** [[00:44:29](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2669)]
-You can do the same thing in LVM too.
+You can do the same thing in LLVM too.

 ##### **Geohot** [[00:44:31](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2671)]
-But LVM has this like fee instruction where they like pass it through.
+But LLVM has this like fee instruction where they like pass it through.

 ##### **Geohot** [[00:44:35](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2675)]
-Actually, I guess you can do the other thing in LVM too.
+Actually, I guess you can do the other thing in LLVM too.

 ##### **Geohot** [[00:44:37](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2677)]
-So and this is actually how we generate the LVM.
+So and this is actually how we generate the LLVM.

 ##### **Geohot** [[00:44:40](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2680)]
 So yeah, when you define reg, that's just going to be pre allocated in specific registers.